South Portland, Maine: Economy

+Transportation

+The city-owned South Portland Bus Service provides public transportation throughout the city.

 Points of interest

 South Portland has a number of parks and open spaces.
 One of the main features of South Portland is the historic Greenbelt walkway, which is a three-mile (5 km) paved trail that crosses through several neighborhoods and provides views of the harbor.
 Mill Creek Park is located in South Portland's downtown area and has landscaped pond area and rose garden.
 The park hosts several local events, including summer concerts, Art in the Park, holiday tree lighting and ice skating in the winter.
 Other local parks include Wainwright Farm, which is a recreational facility and Hinckley Park which is a 40 acre wooded area that has two ponds.
 The city's waterfront has several recreational marinas and is home to the last free beach in the area, Willard Beach.